AdobeDocs/commerce-learn.en/help/app-builder/first-app/test-folder.md

 ## Video content

-* Why create use the test folder
+* Why use the test folder
 * Brief explanation of the unit test file and its components
 * End to end testing introduced